elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-2-configure-and-maintain-the-esxi-firewall.md

 	Loaded: true

-So if the default Action is &#8220;DROP&#8221; then we are at high.
-If the the default action is &#8220;PASS&#8221; then we are at low.
+So if the default Action is "DROP" then we are at high.
+If the the default action is "PASS" then we are at low.
 If we have an nfs mount point, this opens up all outgoing ports, then we are at medium.
 From the security guide:

 > **NOTE** The behavior of the NFS Client rule set (nfsClient) is different from other rule sets.
 When the NFS Client rule set is enabled, all outbound TCP ports are open for the destination hosts in the list of allowed IP addresses

 ### Enable/Disable pre-configured services

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf']);">vSphere Command-Line Interface Concepts and Examples ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf']);">vSphere Command-Line Interface Concepts and Examples ESXi 5.0</a>":

 > **Using esxcli network firewall for ESXi Firewall Management**
 > To minimize the risk of an attack through the management interface, ESXi includes a firewall between the management interface and the network.
 To ensure the integrity of the host, only a small number of firewall ports are open by default.
 The vSphere Security documentation explains how to set up firewalls for your environment and which ports you might have to temporarily enable for certain traffic.